rachelmteigen/Data-Analysis-of-Start-ups-Funding/Readme.md

 # Overview of the Project

+This project utilizes the Crunchbase database in order to deleve into the relationship of funding and viablity.
+Python, Panadas, Matplotlib are utilized to run this analysis.

 StartUp Viability Assessment
 1)	What is the average Duration of Startups
 2)	What is the Average Investment $